aneto0/Data-Storage-Falcon/README.md

 The Trend is a java program named [ChannelArchiver](https://vcis-gitlab.f4e.europa.eu/aneto/Data-Storage-Falcon/blob/master/Tools/ChannelArchiver.java).

-It listens to all the PV variables defined in the *falcon_trend* tree and stores a new value everytime any of the PV values change.
+It listens to all the PV variables defined in the *falcon_trend* tree and stores a new value everytime any of the PV values changes.

 ## Installation